satbirmalhi/Django-Website-Project/README.md

 ------------------------------------------------------------------------------------
 ##### How to run website on local server
 * `python manage.py runserver `
+    * this command has created a data base with the name db.sqlite3.
+Copy the name of this data base in .gitignore file.
 ##### Create Makefile file:
 A makefile is a special file, containing shell commands, that you create and name makefile (or Makefile depending upon the system). ...
 A makefile that works well in one shell may not execute properly in another shell
 * `touch Makefile`